makersacademy/chitter-challenge/docs/review.md

 Note the much shorter method and the business logic all pulled into the User model.

+> Refactoring controller logic into classes (e.g. the model) is refactoring.
+Refactoring controller logic into Sinatra helpers is not really refactoring.
+The difference is that helpers are just ways of copy-pasting code somewhere else.
+Classes define the structure of your program.

 ### Split Routes into Separate Controller files

 Rather than: